RutuJ1909/Planet-Diseases-Prediction/README.md

 # Plant-Diseases-Prediction

-Plant diseases prediction is prection in which we can predict the disease of leaves from their image.
+Plant diseases prediction is prediction in which we can predict the disease of leaves from their image.

 In this project we will create a Convolutional Neural Network which will be able to predict whether a plant is suffering from a disease.
 We will use different layers and other hyperparameters for building, training and testing this classifictaion model.We will be using tensorflow and keras for this project.